 Imagining dentistry without innovations in x-ray technology is tough.
-The photos obtained from x-rays, or radiographs, permit Dr. Joseph M. Boesch to examine and address issues which may go unnoticed by the untrained eye.
+The photos obtained from x-rays, or radiographs, permit Dr. Joseph M. Boesch to examine and address issues that may go unnoticed by the untrained eye.
 For instance, early onset tooth decay, diseases in your gums, and irregular growths are all things that might be revealed by x-rays.

 Lastly, digital and 3D x-rays are not only accessible for the dentist to use, but they are also better for patient comprehension.
 In other words, digital x-rays serve as a teaching tool for patients.
 That way, you can understand your exam results and explore the treatment options available.
 Plus, digital x-rays are easily e-mailed and filed.

-Even though digital and 3D x-ray technology greatly reduces the risks associated with radioactive processes, the innovation does not completely rid the procedure of all risk.
-X-rays by their very nature use radioactive matter to see through your body’s tissues.
+Even though digital and 3D x-ray technology dramatically reduces the risks associated with radioactive processes, the innovation does not entirely rid the procedure of all dangers.
+X-rays, by their very nature, use radioactive matter to see through your body’s tissues.
 However, while penetrating your tissues to create an image, there is an ever-present risk for mishaps on a sub-cellular level.

 For this reason, the practice of Joseph M. Boesch, DDS, only uses digital x-ray technology because its benefits far outweigh the possible cons.